Kent Tongue-tie Service for babies under 12 weeks

 If you are breastfeeding

-If you plan to continue or restart breastfeeding, your baby must either be breastfeeding regularly or you must be expressing regularly to keep up your supply of milk.
+If you plan to continue or restart breastfeeding, your baby must be breastfeeding regularly or you must be expressing regularly to keep up your supply of milk.
 If your baby is not going to your breast but you want to breastfeed after their procedure, you should be expressing eight to 12 times in 24 hours to maintain or build up your milk supply.

 If your milk supply has not been stimulated enough we may not be able to divide the frenulum at that visit, until your supply is built up first.
 We will help you with a feeding plan of care to achieve this.
 Sometimes mothers with nipple or tissue infections will have to wait until they are treated before their baby has a tongue-tie division.